 What is the impact and Which stakeholders are Management Approach

 What is the impact and Management Approach

 where does it occur?
 What affected?

 is the organization's

 involvement in the impact?

-The FPSO facilities generates waste from packaging of materials necessary in the operation such as food waste, plastics, metals, carton boxes, JV ConsortiumField employeesGovernmentCommunity Wastes are segregated through trash bins labelled as Biodegradable and Non-Biodegradable.
-Since the facility is located offshore, the
+The FPSO facilities generates JV Consortium Wastes are segregated through

+waste from packaging of Field employees trash bins labelled as

+materials necessary in the Government Biodegradable and Nonoperation such as food waste, Community Biodegradable.
+Since the

-glass, rags, wooden pallets, and bottles. waste cannot be disposed directly into the sea, for it will violate environmental laws.
-Instead, the wastes were being stored in a waste facility in the FPSO to be later on collected by a supply vessel whenever there will be a delivery of goods.
-The wastes will be sorted out based on its category such as bottles, plastics, glass etc.
+plastics, metals, carton boxes, , facility is located offshore, the

+glass, rags, wooden pallets, and waste cannot be disposed

+bottles. directly into the sea, for it will

+violate environmental laws.

+Instead, the wastes were being

+stored in a waste facility in the

+FPSO to be later on collected by

+a supply vessel whenever there

+will be a delivery of goods.
+The

+wastes will be sorted out based

+on its category such as bottles,

+plastics, glass etc.